 Hair loss is easily the most common condition affecting men globally.
 While it usually comes down to 1 or 2 factors, the causes are still largely misunderstood by the general population — and there is misinformation everywhere.

 Adding to that, many aren't aware that, if caught early, hair loss can be stopped in its tracks and, in most cases, even reversed.

 Read as we dive into some of the less commonly-known causes of hair loss, how they can be triggered, and what treatment options there are.

-The most common hair loss cause is...
+The most common cause of hair loss: Your genes

 Treatment for this less common type of hair loss is usually non-pharmaceutical.